followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownMenu/dxDropDownMenu.md

             buttonIcon: 'menu'
         }"></div>

 Note that DevExtreme widgets require you to link the jQuery library to your application.
 If you use the Knockout or AngularJS approach, the Knockout or AngularJS library is also required.
-For detailed information on linking these libraries to your project, refer to the [Installation](/Documentation/Guide/UI_Widgets/Basics/Installation/) article.
+For detailed information on linking these libraries to your project, refer to the topics in the [Installation](/Documentation/Guide/Getting_Started/Installation/Local_Scripts/) section.

-Since the **DropDownMenu** widget is used to display multiple items, it supports common the Collection Container widget functionality.
-You can find detailed information on the principles of working with the widget in the [dxDropDownMenu section](/Documentation/Guide/UI_Widgets/UI_Widget_Categories/Collection_Container_Widgets/#UI_Widgets_UI_Widget_Categories_Collection_Container_Widgets_List_of_Collection_Container_Widgets_dxDropDownMenu) of the [Collection Container Widgets](/Documentation/Guide/UI_Widgets/UI_Widget_Categories/Collection_Container_Widgets/) article.
 <!--/fullDescription-->